 Are students actually completing the activities while I’m working with other students?
 Yes!
 Be sure to check out the linked post at the bottom of this page.
 In it, I explain all about how I keep my students accountable for their work during independent centers.

 Does this take a lot of time to prepare each week?
 No way!
-Once the centers are set up once they are good to go.
-I have four sets of word lists on each letter-sized page, so each week I print 4 pages - yes, you read that right - attach them with the rings, and they are ready for use.
+Once the centers are set up, they are good to go.
+I have four sets of word lists on each letter-sized page, so each week, I print four pages—yes, you read that right—attach them with the rings, and they are ready for use.
 I save these from year to year and only occasionally have to replace a set.
-I do NOT laminate them, although you certainly could.
+I do not laminate them, although you certainly could.

 Word Work Center Storage

-I get many questions about storage.
+I receive many questions about storage.
 I organized my centers in this great storage rack I inherited from another teacher who was purging her classroom!
-Score! :) It is perfect for these!
+Score! 🙂 It is perfect for these!

 How Do You Assess Student Work?